New York Pass and tourist cards: complete guide 2026

 - One World Observatory - Downtown, in the tallest skyscraper in the Western Hemisphere (with panoramic observatory), where the Twin Towers once stood.

-- Metropolitan Museum of Art (Met) - Among the largest and most comprehensive museums in the world, also perfect for those who love classical art.
+- Metropolitan Museum of Art (MET) – One of the largest and most comprehensive museums in the world, perfect for lovers of classical art.

 - The Edge - The most spectacular observatory, with a platform "suspended" over Manhattan.